Dengyuemed/dengyuemed.github.io/rare-diseases.md

 {% else %}

-_No articles have been published in this category yet._
+_No rare disease articles have been published yet._

 {% endif %}